Measuring Innovation to Drive Business Growth

 - Revisit and recalibrate strategies and metrics on an ongoing basis

-Whatever the process, it is critical to engage key stakeholders in defining your metrics that will guide the organization into the future.
-Learning loops that capture insights gleaned from successes and failures must be integrated into the process and valued as a ongoing capability.
+Whatever the process used, it is critical to engage key stakeholders in defining your metrics that will guide the organization into the future.
+Learning loops that capture insights gleaned from successes and failures must be integrated into the approach and valued as an ongoing process.
 And finally, metrics shouldn’t be viewed as an end in themselves but rather an indicator of the types of strategic capabilities and behavior required of each and every employee to ensure long term success and business growth.